Ivan Hirst

-Major Ivan Hirst (1 March 1916 – 10 March 2000), was a British Army officer and engineer who was instrumental in reviving Volkswagen from a single factory in Wolfsburg, Germany, into a major postwar automotive manufacturer.
+Major Ivan Hirst (1 March 1916 – 10 March 2000) was a British Army officer and engineer who was instrumental in reviving Volkswagen from a single factory in Wolfsburg, Germany, into a major postwar automotive manufacturer.

 Education

 Hirst was born in Saddleworth, West Riding of Yorkshire, England and attended Hulme Grammar School in Oldham, across the county boundary in Lancashire.
 His family had founded the Hirst Brothers Company, a manufacturer of watches, clocks and optical components in Oldham.
 He studied optical engineering at the University of Manchester, prior to forming his own company repairing optical instruments.
 While a student he was a member of the university's Officers' Training Corps contingent.

-World War II
+Army career

 Hirst was commissioned as a second lieutenant in the 7th Battalion, Duke of Wellington's Regiment (Territorial Army) on 27 June 1934, and promoted to lieutenant three years later.

-A Captain on the outbreak of the Second World War, he was appointed adjutant on 1 October 1939.
+A captain on the outbreak of the Second World War, he was appointed adjutant on 1 October 1939.
 He transferred to the Royal Army Ordnance Corps (RAOC) as a Mechanical Engineering Officer on 14 November 1941, and to the Royal Electrical and Mechanical Engineers (REME) on its formation on 1 October 1942.